JetBrains/compose-multiplatform/README.md

 [The docs](https://developer.android.com/jetpack/compose/documentation) published by Google are great and decribe how to develop on Compose for Android.

 Note that when you use Compose Multiplatform, you setup your project differently.
 You can create a multiplatform project with Android support via IDEA Project Wizard, or by copying [multiplatform template](https://github.com/JetBrains/compose-jb/tree/master/templates/multiplatform-template).
 In `androidMain` source set you can use almost all information from the docs, and in `commonMain` source set you can use information from Foundation and Design sections.

+### Experimental targets
+The other targets (iOS, Compose for Web Canvas) are experimental and under development.
+Use them at your own risk.

 ## Examples
    * [codeviewer](examples/codeviewer) - File Browser and Code Viewer application for Android and Desktop